Component Object Model: Type metadata storage

-Process and network transparency
+Marshalling

-COM objects can be transparently instantiated and referenced from within the same process (in-process), across process boundaries (out-of-process), or remotely over the network (DCOM).
+A COM object can be transparently created and used from within the same process (in-process), across process boundaries (out-of-process), or remotely over the network (DCOM).
 Out-of-process and remote objects use marshalling to serialize method calls and return values over process or network boundaries.
 This marshalling is invisible to the client, which accesses the object as if it were a local in-process object.

 Threading

 In COM, threading is addressed through a concept known as apartments.
 An individual COM object lives in exactly one apartment, which might either be single-threaded or multi-threaded.
 There are three types of apartments in COM: Single-Threaded Apartment (STA), Multi-Threaded Apartment (MTA), and Thread Neutral Apartment (NA).
 Each apartment represents one mechanism whereby an object's internal state may be synchronized across multiple threads.
 A process can consist of multiple COM objects, some of which may use STA and others of which may use MTA.
 All threads accessing COM objects similarly live in one apartment.
 The choice of apartment for COM objects and threads are determined at run-time, and cannot be changed.

 Threads and objects which belong to the same apartment follow the same thread access rules.
 Method calls which are made inside the same apartment are therefore performed directly without any assistance from COM.
 Method calls made across apartments are achieved via marshalling.
 This requires the use of proxies and stubs.